-When the driver who caused your accident had a suspended license, do not worry that this fact alone diminishes your ability to file a claim against their insurance company or to file a personal injury lawsuit against the driver.
+When the driver who caused your accident had a suspended license, this fact alone does not diminish your ability to file a claim against their insurance company or to file a personal injury lawsuit against the driver.
 All that matters is that the other driver was at fault for the accident and that they had insurance at the time of the accident.

-If both these statements are correct in the case of your car accident, you can pursue recovery of your damages resulting from your physical injuries, as well as damage to your property, from the other driver with a suspended license.
+If both these statements are correct in the case of your car accident, you can pursue recovery of your damages resulting from your physical injuries and damage to your property.
+We can help you seek compensation from the other driver with a suspended license.

 Ohio Requires That Motor Vehicle Drivers Carry Insurance